 There’s lots of catalysts for off-track thinking when you add visuals to a presentation.
 (And that’s on the assumption that you long ago ditched the bullets.
 Still using bullets?
-Check out our page on PowerPoint and other resources such as Multimedia Learning, E-learning and the Science of Instruction).
+Check out our page on PowerPoint and other resources such as Presentation Zen.)
+Research in e-learning has shown that any extraneous element – pictures, graphics or sound – reduces learning (Multimedia Learning, E-learning and the Science of Instruction).

 - Reduce visual clutter on the slide.
 Yes, that includes your corporate logo.
 If you have to include it, have it on the first slide and the last slide.
 Tell your Communications Department that the audience will remember it better that way due to the Primacy and Recency effects.

 - Ensure that the colours that you’re using as background and text have sufficient contrast so that people can easily read the text.
 Test this with a datashow projector because colours can appear quite different when they’re projected compared to your computer screen.

 - It’s not enough to use great images – the images must relate to the point you’re making.
 If the image is a metaphor for what you’re saying, explain the metaphor.
 Otherwise, when you click onto the next slide, your audience will be stuck thinking about the last one.